agustin-mauro/data_repositorio_mincyt/README.md

 ### Acknowledgments:
 These scripts were developed by Agustin Mauro.
-Special thanks to the MINCyT for providing the API for data retrieval.
+Thanks to the MINCyT for providing the API for data retrieval.